Dayton.FYI

 If you applied the IUCN Red List to local journalists as a species, they would land squarely between the Endangered and Critically Endangered thresholds.

-On top of all the other structural issues the media has been facing for decades, AI introduces a new variable into an already unstable information ecosystem.
-It can accelerate the decline of local media and fragment our communities’ ability to identify agreed-upon truth — or, if integrated thoughtfully into local information ecologies, it can help a small institution perform functions that would otherwise require resources far beyond its reach.
-The difference depends entirely on who shapes the tools, whose values govern their use, and whether the community those tools serve has any say in the matter.
+AI can accelerate the decline of local media and fragment our communities’ ability to identify agreed-upon truth.
+Or, if integrated thoughtfully into local information ecologies, it can help a small institution perform functions that would otherwise require resources beyond its reach.
+The difference depends on who shapes the tools, whose values govern their use, and whether the community those tools serve has any say in the matter.

 This proposal is essentially two-pronged: